crystaldonut/crystaldonut.github.io/content/topics/Cloud.md

 | Python 3         |      | 6 | ✅ |
 | Node         |      | 2 | ✅ |

 ### Authentication

-In some cases there have been clients/employers that have requested bespoke authorization frameworks.
-Keeping to the standard OAuth I have been able to work with several tools according to strategic needs of the case, items such as privacy, development cost and infrastructure cost have always been determining factors
+In some instances, clients or employers have requested custom authorization frameworks.
+While adhering to the standard OAuth protocol, I have worked with various tools tailored to the strategic needs of each case.
+Factors such as privacy, development cost, and infrastructure cost have always been critical in determining the appropriate approach.

 | Auth System  |       | Total Years used | Active |
 | :----------------- | :--------------- | ------: |------: |